 Cattle exporter Tony Gooden from Frontier International explained that importers in South East Asia have to balance the feedlot performance of the type of cattle they import, based on average daily weight gain and feed conversation ratios, with what their customers want.

-“They are selling cattle to the butcher or slaughter abattoir on a liveweight basis, so the feedback they get from their butcher customers is they want an animal that is reasonably fine boned that is going to yield well.
+“They are selling cattle to the butcher or slaughter abattoir on a liveweight basis, so the feedback they get from their butcher customers is that they want an animal that is reasonably fine boned that is going to yield well.

 “That is the secret for them, the beef yield compared to bone, skin, offal ratio.